ronakmaheshwari/editor/README.md

 # 💻 10xdevs Editor

 A blazing-fast, multi-language online code editor built for modern developers.
-Powered by Monaco, themed with **"Shades of Purple"**, and integrated with Judge0 API for real-time code execution — it’s your go-to playground for writing, running, and testing code on the web. 🚀
+Powered by Monaco, themed with **"Shades of Purple"** and **"Noctis"**, and integrated with Judge0 API and Piston API for real-time code execution — it’s your go-to playground for writing, running, and testing code on the web. 🚀

-## 🚀 Features

-- ✍️ **Monaco Editor** – Rich code editing with IntelliSense and syntax highlighting.
-- 🌐 **Multi-language Support** – Run code in multiple programming languages.
-- ⚙️ **Judge0 API Integration** – Seamless code compilation and execution.
-- 🎨 **Custom Themes** – Stylish UI with the "Shades of Purple" theme.
-- 📱 **Responsive Design** – Optimized for both desktop and mobile screens.

 ---

+## ✨ Features

+- 🧠 **User-defined interactive programs** with support for menu-driven input
+- 🔍 **Automatic language detection** and smart execution
+- 💻 **Multi-language support** — Python, C++, JavaScript, and more
+- 🎨 **Multiple editor themes** — Light, Dark, Noctis, and others
+- 🧠 **Intelligent Monaco-based editor** — Just like VS Code, right in the browser
+- 📦 **Zero setup required** — 100% browser-based
+- 🚀 **Fast and reliable code execution** with real-time output

+---

 ## 🛠️ Tech Stack

 - **Frontend:** React, Vite
-- **Editor:** Monaco Editor
+- **Editor:** Custom Editor
 - **Styling:** Tailwind CSS
-- **Code Execution:** Judge0 API
+- **Code Execution:** Judge0 API , Piston API
 - **Deployment:** Vercel

 ---